 When a directors is also a shareholder, they will have to register for Self Assessment to report additional income (e.g. dividends) and pay the required personal tax and National Insurance contributions (NIC) on earnings that have not been taxed through PAYE.

 Director who is also a shareholder

-No Income Tax is payable by a company director if their overall annual income (salary, dividends, and any other form of income) remains below £50,270, including the £12,570 tax-free Personal Allowance (2021/22 tax year).
+No Income Tax is payable by a company director if their total annual income (salary, dividends, and any other form of income) is below £50,270.
+This includes the £12,570 tax-free Personal Allowance (2023/24 tax year).

 Minimising personal tax liability

-The flexible structure of a limited company also allows directors to reduce their Income Tax and National Insurance Contribution liabilities if they are also shareholders.
+The flexible structure of a limited company also allows directors to reduce their Income Tax and NIC liabilities if they are also shareholders.
 This is one of the significant benefits of running a business as a limited company, rather than using the sole trader structure.

-Because a company can be owned and managed by just one person, you can register for Self Assessment and receive shareholder dividends on top of your director’s salary.
-This strategy often results in tax savings for the company and the individual, particularly when the director’s salary is kept below the Class 1 NIC Primary Threshold of £9,568/year, with the remaining income paid as dividends.
+Since a company can be owned and managed by just one person, you can register for Self Assessment and receive shareholder dividends on top of your director’s salary.
+This strategy often results in tax savings for the company and the individual – particularly when the director’s salary is kept below the Class 1 NIC primary threshold, with the remaining income taken as dividends.

 Registering for Self Assessment

 Limited company directors can register for Self Assessment with HMRC online and complete a tax return every year to report additional income that is not received through PAYE.
 Income from all sources (including capital gains), whether received from the company or elsewhere, must be declared in this tax return.

 The most popular and convenient option is to file an online return.
 It must be submitted to HMRC before midnight on 31st January following the end of the tax year.
 The deadline for filing a paper return 31st October.
 All tax and National Insurance must be paid by 31st January.